prahlad-mittal/Dynamic-Topography-Adjoints/README.md

 # Dynamic-Topography-Adjoints
-Inverting for mantle properties using dynamic topography and surface velocity
+Inverting for mantle properties using dynamic topography and surface velocity - latest and updated codes.